opendocsg/slw-judgments-backfill/2013_SGHC_230/report.md

 **_Did the Coroner act unreasonably in deciding not to resume the inquiry?_**

 40     The applicant also argued that the Coroner failed to take into consideration matters which he ought to have taken into account (in particular, the conditioned statements) in deciding not to resume the inquiry and thus acted unreasonably (see _Associated Provincial Picture Houses Limited v Wednesbury Corporation_ [1948] 1 KB 223, especially at 229).
-In _Manjit Singh s/o Kirpal Singh and another v Attorney-General_ [2013] 2 SLR 1108 (at [127]), the High Court emphasised that the inquiry is not whether the decision made was sensible or reasonable in the colloquial sense but in the strict technical sense of whether a sensible or reasonable decision-maker could have responded in the same way.
+In _Manjit Singh s/o Kirpal Singh and another v Attorney-General_ <span class="citation">[2013] 2 SLR 1108</span> (at [127]), the High Court emphasised that the inquiry is not whether the decision made was sensible or reasonable in the colloquial sense but in the strict technical sense of whether a sensible or reasonable decision-maker could have responded in the same way.

 41     The applicant’s main contention was that the Coroner, at the pre-inquiry review held on 23 July 2013 (see [12] above), should have asked further questions and should not have merely stated that he did not propose to resume the inquiry “having regard to the result of the criminal proceedings” against DSP Lim.